 5. Eat & Drink Like the Pros: A 15-page eArticle of nutritional insights from pro cycling teams.
 It contains a dozen recipes for you to make your own food and sports drinks.
 Published in 2011.

-Look for The Best of Coach Hughes: Making You a Better Cyclist, totaling 130 pages, later in April.
+Buy The Best of Coach Hughes: Making You a Better Cyclist, totaling 130 pages.